Finsler manifolds with Positive Weighted Flag Curvature: Proof of Theorem

-This is a consequence of the fact that the combination $K(y,u) + \dot{T}_y(u)$ plays a crucial role in the second variation when $u$ is orthogonal to $y$ with respect to $g_y$. \end{rem}
+\begin{rem} \rm We defined the weighted flag curvature with the coefficent of the $\dot{T}$ term being $1$, which turned out to be crucial in the proof.
+This is a consequence of the fact that the combination $K(y,u) + \dot{T}_y(u)$ plays an important role in the second variation when $u$ is orthogonal to $y$ with respect to $g_y$. \end{rem}

 \begin{nproof}[Proof of Theorem \ref{GM}.]
-Because $b_p$ is Lipschitz and $\chi$ is $C^2$, the function constructed in Lemma \ref{GML} hence locally Lipschitz.
-It follows from Theorem \ref{Smooth} that there is a geodesically convex proper Morse function $F$ on $M$.
-Since $F$ is geodesically convex, its critical point has index 0.
-Thus Theorem \ref{GM} follows from the standard Morse theory.
+We have from the previous lemma that $\chi\circ b_p$ is proper, locally Lipschitz, and strictly convex on $M$.
+It follows from Theorem \ref{Smooth} that there is a proper, strictly convex Morse function $Z$ on $M$.
+Since $Z$ is strictly convex along any geodesic, it has a unique critical point of index 0.
+Thus Theorem \ref{GM} follows from the standard Morse theory. \end{nproof}